 Empowering Widows to Be Leaders Changes Lives Globally

-I was widowed at age 37 on February 14, 2000 when my kids were two and four years old.
+I was widowed at age 37 on February 14, 2000.
+My kids were two and four years old.

 We were in a hit and run car accident that took my husband’s life.
 I survived.
 I discovered that grief services for widows last around one to two years.
-Finding a mentor beyond that time proved to be illusive.
-It took me 10 years to find someone to look up to who had rebuilt her life and raised her children while maintaining a career after her loss.
+Finding a mentor beyond that time proved to be challenging.
+It took me 10 years to find someone who I could look up to — a person who had rebuilt her life and raised her children while maintaining a career after her loss.

-Ten years is too long for a widow to suffer to find inspiration, motivation, education and understanding.
+Ten years is too long for a widow to suffer while trying to find inspiration, motivation, education and understanding.

 In 2005, I shared my struggles and fears on a TLC TV show called Shalom in the Home.
 Rabbi Shmuley Boteach, helped me to see how stuck I was in my life and that I needed to “bury” some things from the past in order to make space for restoration; in essence, not to see my life as a tragedy, but instead to choose life and become the inspiration I was looking for.